Ellen Ida Benham: History

-Ellen was educated privately, then at the Advanced School for Girls before taking the science course at the Adelaide University, graduating BSc with honours in 1892.
+Ellen was educated privately, then at the Advanced School for Girls before taking the science course at the University of Adelaide, graduating BSc with honours in 1892.
 She taught science at the Christ Church Anglican school in Kapunda for a short time before taking a study tour of England and Europe.
 She took an assistant position at Dryburgh School, then taught at Tormore House School for a little over twelve years.
 During this time she travelled to England, where she earned her Oxford Diploma of Education.
-After the death of Professor Tate she taught botany at Adelaide University and was appointed lecturer pro tem while awaiting the arrival of Professor Osborn Thus she was, under similar circumstances to Ada Mary Lambert at Melbourne University, the first woman appointed to an academic post at the university.
+After the death of Professor Tate she taught botany at the University of Adelaide and was appointed lecturer pro tem while awaiting the arrival of Professor Osborn Thus she was, under similar circumstances to Ada Mary Lambert at Melbourne University, the first woman appointed to an academic post at the university.

-In December 1912 she purchased Walford School, Fisher Street, Malvern, from Lydia Adamson, its founder in 1893.
+In December 1912, she purchased Walford School, Fisher Street, Malvern, from Lydia Adamson, its founder in 1893.
 She reformed its teaching methods and course content, notably introducing science to the curriculum.
 In 1917 she sold the school to Mabel Jewell Baker, who then led the school for almost 40 years.